Camilla Parker Bowles May End 1 of Queen Elizabeth’s Most Treasured Traditions, Says Royal Historian

 While a queen consort holds the female equivalent of her husband’s title, she does not share the king’s sovereignty or political and military powers.
-Therefore Parker Bowles is there to support King Charles III.
+Therefore, Camilla is there to support King Charles.
 However, she cannot perform any of his duties.

-Camilla Parker Bowles may end one of Queen Elizabeth II’s most treasured traditions
+Camilla Parker Bowles may end Queen Elizabeth II’s ‘lady-in-waiting’ tradition

-Parker Bowles and King Charles III currently live at Clarence House, the residence they have called home for 20 years.
+Camilla and King Charles currently live at Clarence House, the residence they have called home for 20 years.
 The couple is likely to move into Buckingham Palace, the late queen’s official residence for 70 years, in the coming months.

-However, the new Queen Consort could be preparing to retire some outdated traditions as she prepares for a more modernized monarchy in her new home.
-Therefore, Parker Bowles could potentially do away with the royal role of lady-in-waiting.
+However, the new queen consort could be preparing to retire some outdated traditions as she prepares for a more modernized monarchy in her new home.
+Therefore, Camilla could potentially do away with the royal role of lady-in-waiting.